Kong/mashape-oauth/FLOWS.md

 #### Signature Base String

-Gathering the `Method` of the request, the `URL` of the request (or in the case of Echo the verifying credentials URL) and the `Query String` joined together by the `&` character would look like this raw (taken from [this](https://dev.twitter.com/docs/auth/creating-signature) twitter page):
+Gathering the `Method` of the request, the `URL` of the request (or in the case of `OAuth Echo` the verifying credentials uri) and the `Query String` joined together by the `&` symbol would look like this without encryption (example from [twitter](https://dev.twitter.com/docs/auth/creating-signature)):

 ```
 POST&https%3A%2F%2Fapi.twitter.com%2F1%2Fstatuses%2Fupdate.json&include_entities%3Dtrue%26oauth_consumer_key%3Dxvz1evFS4wEEPTGEFPHBog%26oauth_nonce%3DkYjzVBB8Y0ZFabxSWbWovY3uYSQ2pTgmZeNu2VS4cg%26oauth_signature_method%3DHMAC-SHA1%26oauth_timestamp%3D1318622958%26oauth_token%3D370773112-GmHxMAgYyLbNEtIKZeRNFsMKPR9EyMZeS9weJAEb%26oauth_version%3D1.0%26status%3DHello%2520Ladies%2520%252B%2520Gentlemen%252C%2520a%2520signed%2520OAuth%2520request%2521